kevin-kariuki/core/docs/development/rule.md

     the author before starting to write a rule or provider to coordinate efforts.

 Writing a rule is a lot less well described than writing a provider as each rule has its very own implementation.
-For this example we will stick with an S3 implementation for various cloud providers.
+For this example we will implement an imaginary S3 provider.
+(This used to be a real provider before the object storage overhaul.)

 ## Writing a rule class